 With good physical and mental health and strong social relationships, you are truly leading a healthy lifestyle.
 Your life will be longer than the time without outdoor recreational activities.

 When people interact with other people, we will learn many new things and thereby develop good social practices.
 It could be learning how to act in front of a large crowd or working with a group.
 These things you can develop when someone engaged in outdoor activities require you to work with others.
 The values of sharing, problem-solving, and cooperation are learned and improved.

-Why encourage students to participate in outdoor activities?
+Why encourage students to participate in physical Activities?